 Effect of Withholding Requirements.
 Withholding requirements generally applicable to distributions from us will apply to all amounts treated as distributions pursuant to the DRIP.
-See "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-Generally" for discussion of the withholding requirements that apply to other distributions that we pay.
-All withholding amounts will be withheld from distributions before the distributions are reinvested under the DRIP.
+See "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-U.S. Shareholders-Generally" and "-Information Reporting and Backup Withholding Tax Applicable to Shareholders-Non-U.S. Shareholders-Generally" for discussion of the withholding requirements that apply to other distributions that we pay.
+All withholding amounts will be withhold from distributions before the distributions are reinvested under the DRIP.
 Therefore, if a U.S. shareholder is subject to withholding, distributions which would otherwise be available for reinvestment under the DRIP will be reduced by the withholding amount.